andreasneuber/ruby-cucumber-selenium-example/README.md

 4. Edit environment variables > System Variables > Path and path to your Chromedriver location
 5. If necessary restart machine
 6. To check if all is good with cmd `chromedriver -version` which should give you the correct version number
-7. Put file `update.sh` into the folder where `chromedriver.exe` is located
+7. Put file `update_chromedriver.sh` into the folder where `chromedriver.exe` is located
-8. To update Chromedriver: `bash update.sh`
+8. To update Chromedriver: `bash update_chromedriver.sh`
 9. This should download the latest Chromedriver

 ### How to switch to headless mode?